 Based on an agreement formulated between myself and the space, I choose materials and organize them.
-My work has included ceramics, photography, installation, printmaking, telepathy, painting, food, drawing, video, sound, and collaborative actions.
+Historically my work has included ceramics, photography, installation, printmaking, telepathy, painting, food, drawing, video, sound, and collaborative actions.
 This utilization of variegated mediums has helped me develop an aesthetic viewpoint which has been nurtured and shaped to function as my internal guidebook on principles of organization, a logic of object hegemony.

 I construct environments which attempt to challenge the typically quiet spaces reserved for art, to set the tone of a given space and to offer a wide set of variables to a visual landscape that is often dominated by two-dimensional works and discreet objects.